 Clarifying and sharing your feelings is the core of great couples therapy.
 In the beginning, it can feel uncomfortable or even frightening.
 But sharing your feelings in a safe space will allow your partner to understand you better.
 It’s okay to admit that you feel angry or isolated.
 It is okay if the feelings are confusing.
 Try to communicate how you felt about your partner’s actions.
 “When you don’t do the dishes, I feel like you’re not hearing me.
 I feel like you don’t care about me.”
 That last sentence is the key.
-When your partner is upset that the dishes aren’t being done, it can come from a place of past hurt or insecurity.
+When you are upset that the dishes aren’t being done, it can come from a place of past hurt or insecurity.
 Together, you can work together to validate and provide support from common ground.

-Couples Counseling in Seattle
+Start Couples Counseling in Ballard

 Do you find yourself stuck in a cycle of conflict and miscommunication with your partner?
 At Thrive for the People, our licensed therapists can help you re-establish a strong, secure, loving bond in your relationship.
 Our therapists use Emotionally Focused Couples Therapy as their main approach to working with couples.
 Together they can help you and your partner create lasting change.
 If you’re feeling lost, and looking for additional support, schedule a free 15-minute phone consultation with us today.

 We created this blog to share information about living a healthy, happy, and fulfilling life.
 We are constantly learning new things and making mistakes along the way.
 This blog is our way of chronicling our discoveries, musing, and lessons learned as people and professionals.
 We invite you to come along on our journey of self reflection, discovery, and thriving with challenges.
 We also hope to exchange wisdom and enlightenment from you, our readers.

 The information provided in this blog is not a substitute for professional mental health treatment.